LiteObject/nlp-beginner-guide/nlp-technical-guide.md

 ### 5. Text Classification
 This sorts text into predefined categories, like organizing emails into folders.

+> **Note:** This concept was covered in our [beginner guide](./README.md#7-text-classification--sorting-text-into-categories).
+Here we'll explore the technical implementation.

 **Examples:**
 - Email classification: Spam vs. Not Spam
 - News categorization: Sports, Politics, Technology